Julie Kessel, M.D.

 An innovator, relationship builder, and advocate, Lisa Vanover works to accomplish social and environmental equity through strategic, systemic change.
 She grew up in Columbus, Ohio and followed education and job opportunities around the country before settling in Pinellas County in 2004.
 With an M.Ed. in Counseling and Guidance from Texas State, she’s pursuing her MBA at USFSP.

-Lisa’s career has taken her from higher education administration to energy managmenent.
-She has worked at St. Petersburg College as a federal grant manager in workforce education since 2013.
+Lisa’s career has taken her from higher education administration to energy management.
+She is the Academic Services Administrator in the Graduate and Executive Education Office of the USFSP Kate Tiedemann College of Business.
 She serves on the board of Community Leveraged Learning and has volunteered for United Way, Pinellas Hope, and the Edible Peace Patch Project.
 She loves to kayak and hike.

-Joining the LWVPSA in 2016, Lisa serves as the Co-Chair of the Sustainability Action Team.
+Joining the LWVPSA in 2016, Lisa also serves as the Co-Chair of the Sustainability Action Team.
 She works to advance solar energy for people of all incomes to create environmental equity and reduce our footprint.
-Lisa also serves on the Membership Committee and helps to plan Cocktails and Conversations events.
-Lisa is very excited about the League’s grassroots energy.
+Lisa is very excited about Making Democracy Work!

 Susan Mayer is a Florida native, born and raised in Miami, and a St. Pete resident since 2002.
 She became involved with the LWVSPA when she retired in 2011.
 A graduate of the University of Florida with a BA in English Education, Susan has been a flight attendant, flight attendant supervisor, and flight attendant training manager for a major international airline.
 She also taught high school English, serving as a department chair and district-level in-service training and curriculum developer in Miami-Dade County.
 After leaving her public school career, Susan worked as an educational consultant and regional manager for a nationally-recognized educational software corporation.
 While living in St. Pete, she was employed as a new teacher mentor in the Pinellas County Public Schools Transition to Teaching program.